hg8496/rusty-buddy/README.md

 - **Icon Generation**: Generate icons based on user descriptions using OpenAI's DALL·E. Specify output sizes for tailored icon usage.

+- **Background Image Creation**: Generate background images in landscape or portrait orientation based on user descriptions.
+Use predefined sizes for optimal results.

 - **Tool Integration**: Use custom tools (like showing diffs, creating files, and directories) to enhance the AI's capabilities and assist users in making swift development changes.

 - **Shell Completion**: Supports shell completion for convenient command-line interaction across different shells including Bash, Zsh, Fish, and PowerShell.